Best gaming headset 2025

 • Cable managment can be a nightmare

-Using Logitech’s 40mm Pro G Graphene audio drivers alongside Dolby Atmos, there’s more than just convenience to the Astro A50 X, and you’d expect as much given the premium price.
-Likewise, a crystal clear microphone, capable of beating out some standalone options, is also included.
-Both the audio and microphone are fully customizable thanks to the Logitech G Hub app for PC and mobile, and you also have access to community EQ setups if you’re not keen on playing around with the settings yourself.
+There's more than just convenience to the Astro A50 X too, as you'd hope given its premium price.
+Its sound quality is right up with the best while its microphone is top tier too.
+Both the headphone sound and microphone are customizable thanks to the Logitech G Hub app for PC and mobile, and you also have access to community EQ setups if you're not keen on playing around with the settings yourself.

-If you need more than just the 2.4GHz LIGHTSPEED connections available, Logitech also packs in Bluetooth to allow simultaneous connections, meaning you could be listening to music on your phone while owning lobbies on Xbox Series X or PS5.
+As well as a 2.4GHz Lightspeed wireless connection, the A50 X includes Bluetooth to allow simultaneous connections, meaning you could be listening to music on your phone while owning lobbies on Xbox Series X or PS5.
 All of this comes packed into a super comfortable and light frame, available in either black or white, with 24-hour battery life and contact charging available via the docking station.

 Read our Logitech Astro A50X review.